SUMMONING FIRST AID ASSISTANCE

 What items should a newly qualified First Aider hold?

-- First aid Certificate - supplied by the training organisation
+- First aid Certificate - training arranged by HR

 Can a First Aider be held personally liable if treatment fails?